-Changes to the regulatory framework will take effect on July 1, 2022.
+Changes to the regulatory framework entered into force on July 1, 2022.
 In cases of the foreign adoption process initiated by June 30, 2022, the regulatory enactments in force at the time of the initiation of this process shall apply.
 Cases of the adoption process initiated are cases providing information on the child to be adopted.

 Countries where the Convention is binding, their Central Authorities and authorities officially recognized for work in the field of adoption in Latvia (hereinafter – the competent authority) (web site):

 Countries where the Child rights is binding: https://treaties.un.org/Pages/ViewDetails.aspx?src=TREATY&mtdsg_no=IV-11&chapter=4&clang=_en

 Republic of Latvia has signed the bilateral agreements with the following countries:

 - Republic of Poland;